grafana/tempo/README.md

 - [File an issue](https://github.com/grafana/tempo/issues/new) for bugs, issues and feature suggestions.
 - UI issues should be filed with [Grafana](https://github.com/grafana/grafana/issues/new).

+## OpenTelemetry

+Tempo's receiver layer, wire format and storage format are all based directly on [standards](https://github.com/open-telemetry/opentelemetry-proto) and [code](https://github.com/open-telemetry/opentelemetry-collector) established by [OpenTelemetry](https://opentelemetry.io/).
+We support open standards at Grafana!

 ## Other Components

 ### tempo-query